-Settlement Zoning in Previously Otrato essinent for the Li t be passed for the tes t to be passed) Settlement Plan (for intersects, refer to the maps in Appendix Developed Lands, for these uses or for uses with the same/less vulnerability?
+Settlement Zoning in Previously Otrato if one of the follow t be passed for the tes t to be passed) Settlement Plan (for intersects, refer to the maps in Appendix III) Developed Lands, for these uses or for uses with the same/less vulnerability?
 Is the settlement targeted for growth under the RSES, existing CDP and/or CDP?
-Is the zoning g of the lands req article of the foliotomired to achieve the ettlement?
-All sull have the lands within or adjoining the core of an established or designated urban settlement? ne proper plannin g and sustainable satisfied There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the Has an FRA to an appropriate level of detail been carried out as part of the SEA as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts Overall Result Existing Residential (Leitrim Marina) Yes Yes palanced regional de on as part of the De urban settlement. ards overall sustainable, evelopment Plan - as elsewhere?
+Is the zoning g of the lands req uired to achieve the ettlement?
+All sul Are the lands within or adjoining the core of an established or designated urban settlement? ne proper plannin g and sustainable satisfied There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the Has an FRA to an appropriate level of detail been carried out as part of the SEA as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts Overall Result Existing Residential (Leitrim Marina) Yes Yes palanced regional de ion as part of the De urban settlement. ards overall sustainable, evelopment Plan - as elsewhere?
 Yes.
 Future development will: be subject to site-specific flood risk assessments; and comply with the flood risk management provisions of the Plan (see Section 4 above), including structural and nonstructural risk management measures.
 This is in order to ensure that flood hazard and risk to the area and to other adjoining locations will not be increased or, if practicable, will be reduced.
-Pass Existing Residential (to immediate south east of Leitrim Marina) Yes Yes ing proposal fulfils a palanced regional de confirn Yes.
+Pass Existing Residential (to immediate south east of Leitrim Marina) Yes Yes palanced regional de ion as part of the De ards overall sustainable, evelopment Plan - as Yes.
 Future development will: be subject to site-specific flood risk assessments; and comply with the flood risk management provisions of the Plan (see Section 4 above), including structural and nonstructural risk management measures.
 This is in order to ensure that flood hazard and risk to the area and to other adjoining locations will not be increased or, if practicable, will be reduced.
-Pass Existing Residential (south of Mixed Use, west of R284) Yes Yes palanced regional de on as part of the De ards overall sustainable, evelopment Plan - as Yes.
+Pass Existing Residential (south of Mixed Use, west of R284) Yes Yes palanced regional de ion as part of the De ards overall sustainable, evelopment Plan - as Yes.
 Future development will: be subject to site-specific flood risk assessments; and comply with the flood risk management provisions of the Plan (see Section 4 above), including structural and nonstructural risk management measures.
 This is in order to ensure that flood hazard and risk to the area and to other adjoining locations will not be increased or, if practicable, will be reduced.
 Pass